 4. Integrated Systems

-Recent research published in the International Journal of Quality Research defined the critical elements of an integrated QMS for pharma.
+A comprehensive QMS software that complies with cGMP and ICQ10 can support the transparency of information.
+Recent research published in the International Journal for Quality Research defines the critical elements of an integrated QMS for pharma.
 Based on ISO guidance and cGMP, researchers determined that an integrated pharma system must support:

 - Quality policy